-Marion Henry is a French PhD candidate in history under a joint-supervision agreement (co-tutelle) between Sciences Po Paris (Centre d’Histoire de Sciences Po) and University of Strathclyde (Scottish Oral History Centre) since 2016.
-Her research, supervised by Arthur McIvor and Paul-André Rosental focuses on the history of brass bands in British coalfields between 1947 and 1981.
+Marion Henry is a French researcher in history.
+She is an affiliated researcher to the Centre d’Histoire de Sciences Po (CHSP).
+In December 2021, she completed her PhD in History under a joint-supervision agreement (co-tutelle) between Sciences Po Paris (Centre d’Histoire de Sciences Po) and University of Strathclyde (Scottish Oral History Centre).
+Her research focuses on the history of brass bands in British coalfields between 1947 and 1984.
 She studied in France for her undergraduate and postgraduate degrees and graduated with a Masters in History at Sciences Po in 2013.

 While brass bands are often established as the symbol of an extinct cohesive and homogeneous British mining culture, and more generally working-class culture, which declined significantly throughout the second half of the twentieth century—being both swallowed by North-American influenced mass culture and hindered by the deindustrialisation process—this research aims at revisiting cultural studies through a renewed historiography of coalmining history in order to evince the complex relationship between the notions of ‘working-class’ and ‘popular’ cultures and to contribute to an emerging dialogue between social history and popular music studies.